SamuelYvon/rs-call-me-maybe/README.md

 ### Communicator basic configuration

 Every communicator supports a priority number (key `priority`).
-The higher value, the higher priority the communicator is used.
+The communicators are tried in order of largest priority to smallest.
 The command will try all communicators until one succeeds.

 ### Pushover